Nokia: 2016–2019

 On 18 May 2016, Microsoft Mobile sold its Nokia-branded feature phone business to HMD Global, a new company founded by former Nokia executive Jean-Francois Baril, and an associated factory in Vietnam to Foxconn's FIH Mobile subsidiary.
 Nokia subsequently entered into a long-term licensing deal to make HMD the exclusive manufacturer of Nokia-branded phones and tablets outside Japan, operating in conjunction with Foxconn.
 The deal also granted HMD the right to essential patents and featurephone software.
 HMD subsequently announced the Android-based Nokia 6 smartphone in January 2017.
 At Mobile World Congress, HMD additionally unveiled the Nokia 3 and Nokia 5 smartphones, as well as a re-imagining of Nokia's classic 3310 feature phone.
-Nokia has direct investments in the company, and they do have some input in the new devices.
+Nokia has direct investments in the company, and it does have some input in the new devices.

 On 28 June 2016, Nokia demonstrated for the first time a 5G-ready network.
 In February 2017 Nokia carried out a 5G connection in Oulu, Finland using the 5GTF standard, backed by Verizon, on Intel architecture-based equipment.

 In July 2017, Nokia and Xiaomi announced that they have signed a business collaboration agreement and a multi-year patent agreement, including a cross-license to each company's cellular standard-essential patents.
 In that year, Nokia's brand value was ranked 188th by Brand Finance, a jump of 147 places from 2016.
 Its rise was attributed to its health portfolio and new mobile phones developed by HMD Global.

 In January 2018, Nokia signed a deal with NTT Docomo, Japan's largest mobile operator, to provide 5G wireless radio base stations in the country by 2020.
 Later that month, Nokia announced the ReefShark line of 5G chipsets, claiming that it triples bandwidth to 84 Gbit/s.
 In March, Solidium, the investment arm of the Finnish Government, purchased a 3.3% stake in Nokia valued at €844 million.
 In May, Nokia announced that it had acquired a California-based IoT startup, SpaceTime Insight.

 In January 2019, the Canadian government announced that it would provide $40 million to support Nokia's research on 5G technology.
 A 2019 study revealed that Nokia phones performed far better than rivals Samsung, LG, Xiaomi, and Huawei in updating to the latest version of Android.
 The study, made by Counterpoint Research, found that 96 percent of Nokia phones were either sent with or updated to the latest Android version since Pie was released in 2018.
 Nokia's competitors were found to be all around roughly the 80 percent range.